Thanas-Fuqi/Text_Adventure/README.md

 # Text_Adventure

 Welcome to **Text Adventure**!
-This game, built with React Native, presents ASCII-generated scenes inspired by Dante Alighieri's Inferno.
+This game, built with React Native, presents ASCII-generated scenes inspired by Dante Alighieri's [Inferno](https://en.wikipedia.org/wiki/Inferno_(Dante)).
 You'll be faced with various choices, each leading you in a different direction.
 Though the app is complete, it's an unfinished project and serves as a casual experience rather than a fully developed journey.
 Enjoy exploring its unique scenarios!

 ---